shkarlsson/audio-enhancer/README.md

 ## Overview

-The workflow consists of three main steps:
+The workflow consists of four main steps:
-1. Convert input audio files to WAV format
+1. Convert input audio file(s) to WAV format
 2. Enhance the audio using resemble-enhance
 3. Convert the enhanced audio to the desired output format
+4. Save (together with original metadata) the enhanced audio to destination directory

 ## Usage